Mr0maks/VKBot/modules/hello_world/README.md

-Hello World module for VKBot core
+Hello World module for VKBot